LazerLab/google_audit_reproduce/workflow/README.md

 # How to run each sub-workflow

-You can using the following command to run the sub workflows
+You can using the following command to run the sub workflows that are written in snakemake pipepile.

 ```bash
 snakemake 1>snakemake_output.log 2>snakemake_error.log